 That’s right, in the 18th century before the Napoleonic war, the people of Schiermonnikoog revolted against Maria Stachouwer.
 The Friesland states had to send troops to quell the uprising.

 From 1858 to 1893 the private owner of Schiermonnikoog was Dutch poet, John Eric Banck.
-I know right — poets made money back then?
+Weird, right — poets made money back then?
 A poet owning an island?
-These days the only poet even close to owning an island is Jay-Z.

-Whatever the reason (probably the uprising), the Stachouwer family didn’t want the island anymore.
-Banck the poet improved the agriculture of the island, planting a hardy species of grass that would last well into the future.
+After the uprising, the Stachouwer family didn’t want the island anymore.
+Banck improved the agriculture of the island, planting a hardy species of grass that would last well into the future.